AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 The chat room owner can add admins.
 Once added to the chat group admin list, the newly added admin and the other chat room admins receive the `chatroomAdminListDidUpdate` callback.

+The chat room owner can remove admins.
+Once removed from the chat group admin list, the removed admin and the other chat room admins receive the `chatroomAdminListDidUpdate` callback.

 ```objective-c
 // The chat room owner can call updateChatroomOwner to transfer the ownership to the other chat room member.
 AgoraError *error = nil;